anders-biostat/metdense/specification.md

 - Bytes 0-7: The string "MetDense"
 - Bytes 8-11: The major version number of the format spec as uint32 (for now: 0)
-- Bytes 12-15: The minor version number as uint32 (for now: 0)
+- Bytes 12-15: The minor version number as uint32 (for now: 1)
-- Bytes 16-23: The offset (position in the file) of the Data block (bytes: 16-19 for version 0.0)
+- Bytes 16-23: The offset (position in the file) of the Data block as uint64 (was uint32, bytes 16-19 in version 0.0)
-- Bytes 24-31: The offset (position in the file) of the Chromosomes block (bytes 20-23 for version 0.0)
+- Bytes 24-31: The offset (position in the file) of the Chromosomes block as uint64 (was uint32, bytes 20-23 in version 0.0)

 ### Cells Block